Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Replace /dev/sdX with your actual device (e.g., /dev/sda or /dev/nvme0n1).

-EFI System Partition Requirements
+Creating EFI System Partition

 -